Jamie-H-B/2DT-project/README.md

 change log
 4/7/22 - jamie added horizontal movement and set up github
 5/7/22 - jamie added jumping, and made the camera follow the player
-6/7/22 - jamie moved project files to google drive due to running out of GitHub LFS storage 2/8/22 - jamie added a few bits of art to the github
+6/7/22 - jamie moved project files to google drive due to running out of GitHub LFS storage.
+2/8/22 - jamie added a few bits of art to the github
 3/8/22 - charlie added person template for player place holder
 3/8/22 - jamie added the updated unity project with working menus to the google drive